michalc/lowhaio/README.md

 Two main principles inform the design of lowhaio.

 - Overal understanding of what the final application is doing is a primary concern, and this covers _both_ lowhaio client code and lowhaio internal code.
-Making an elegant API is _not_ significantly prioritised over a overal understanding what the application is doing in terms of data transformations or bytes sent/received.
-For example, the API has changed during development because it meant the internal code ended up with unnecessary data transformations/movement.
+Making an elegant API is _not_ significantly prioritised over ease of overall understanding what the application is doing in terms of data transformations or bytes sent/received.
+For example, the API has changed during development to simpliciy/optimise the internal code.

 - All code in the client is required for all uses of the client: nothing is unnecessary.
-HTTP and HTTPS require different code paths, and so HTTPS is chosen to be supported out of the box over unencrypted HTTP.
+For example, HTTP and HTTPS require different code paths, and so HTTPS is chosen to be supported out of the box over unencrypted HTTP.
+HTTP is possible, but with _more_ code.

+## Testing aims

+- 100% code coverage.

+- Patching in tests done only to avoid non-determinism or slow tests, e.g. to fast-forward time when testing timeout behaviour.

+- No direct tests of private functions.

 ## Recipies